As part of our Bristol work, we are seeking videos about older people’s experiences of walking or cycling in our city.

 What type of film?

 The films only need to be 2 minutes long.
-You can make the videos yourself on a smartphone, or we can discuss options to film your group.
+You can make the videos yourself on a smartphone or tablet – we aren’t expecting professional filming skills, it’s the message that counts!

 Who counts as “older”?